ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

 ## Before you begin
 {: #prereqs}

-Work in the US-South region.
-Both resources, the IBM Cloud Monitoring with Sysdig instance and the Kubernetes cluster must run in the same account.
+To complete the steps in this getting tutorial, instructions are  provided to provision an instance of the IBM Cloud Monitoring with Sysdig in the US-South region.
+You can use an exiting cluster or a new cluster.
+The cluster can be available in a different region.

 Read about IBM Cloud Monitoring with Sysdig.
 For more information, see [About](/docs/services/Monitoring-with-Sysdig/overview.html#about).